Skip to main content

 FsxId02ff04bab5ce01c7c::*> volume mount -volume kafkafsxN6 -junction-path /kafkafsxN6

-In FSx for NetApp ONTAP, volumes can be thin provisioned.
+In FSx ONTAP, volumes can be thin provisioned.
 In our example, the total extended volume capacity exceeds total filesystem capacity so we will need to extend the total filesystem capacity in order to unlock additional provisioned volume capacity which we will demonstrate in our next step.

 [root@ip-172-31-33-69 ~]# aws fsx update-file-system --region us-east-1 --storage-capacity 5120 --ontap-configuration 'ThroughputCapacity=4096,DiskIopsConfiguration={Mode=USER_PROVISIONED,Iops=160000}' --file-system-id fs-02ff04bab5ce01c7c